Why hiring React Developers is not so easy? Let me give a short introduction to the world of IT.

 They will think it’s a low-level job, as the price is mostly hidden in really crap proposals full of catches.

-More than that, by showing the price, you immediately give the first sign on how serious the work is.
+More than that, by showing the price, you immediately give the first sign of how serious the work is.

-People see the clear career path with a flat and fair salary and it gives the signal you treat everyone equal and reward based on skills and not on personal preferences.
+People see a clear career path with a flat and fair salary and it gives the signal you treat everyone equally and reward based on skills and not on personal preferences.

 The Fallacy of Being General